Emergency Dentistry – Garland, TX

 - Experienced team that has seen & done it all

 How to Handle Dental Emergencies

-Whether your dental emergency is due to something that developed slowly over time (such as an infection turning into a painful toothache) or happened all of a sudden (like a traumatic accident), you need to act fast and contact Orbit Dental immediately.
+Whether your dental emergency is due to something that developed slowly over time (such as an infection turning into a painful toothache) or happened all of a sudden (like a traumatic accident), you need to act fast and contact Orbit Dental of Garland immediately.
 Waiting to come see us will only allow any damage or pain to get worse!
 Until you can reach our dental office, however, there are a few things you can do to successfully manage any situation:

 Often, a dull toothache can be due to something being stuck in-between the teeth (like a stray piece of food), and rinsing/flossing in the area can dislodge it.
 If this doesn’t help stop the pain, however, then the issue is likely due to a small cavity or crack in the enamel.
 A cold compress placed on the face or OTC-medication can reduce any discomfort before you can make it to our dental office.

 Chipped / Broken Teeth